• Skip to primary navigation

 How to Serve

-Gently remove the cheesecloth and discard it (it composts!).
+Gently remove the cheesecloth and either wash to reuse or discard it (it composts!).
 Decorate with the raspberry sauce to your liking.
 Fresh raspberries and fresh mint sprigs are welcome, but not necessary.

 Notes